 If you have any questions regarding how long you may have to claim concussion compensation, you can contact our advisors.

 If you would like to make a personal injury claim for concussion compensation, you must collect sufficient evidence.
 This can help prove who is responsible for your injuries, as well as how severe they are.
 Here are a few examples of the evidence you can submit to support a concussion claim:

-- A copy of your medical records.
+- Medical evidence: For example if you seek medical advice following a brain injury, the medical reports this generates can support your case when claiming comepnsation.
 These can help illustrate the severity of your head injury as well as what treatment you required.

 Contact an advisor to learn more about what evidence you could submit to support a personal injury claim for compensation for a concussion.